FLYMCA submarine cable equipment project marks company milestone

 FLYMCA has completed its largest submarine cable equipment project, supplying integrated systems for a major new manufacturing facility.

-• Two planetary armoring lines capable of handling up to 208 steel wires plus fiber optics
+• Two planetary armoring lines capable of handling up to 208 steel wires along with fiber optics.

-• Twenty-eight reversible caterpillar systems for cable handling throughout the facility
+• Twenty-eight reversible caterpillar systems that support cable handling across the facility.

-In total, the delivery involved 158 truck shipments and more than 2,260 metric tons of equipment transported to the customer site.
+FLYMCA coordinated a large-scale logistics operation to complete the project.
+The company organized 158 truck shipments and transported more than 2,260 metric tons of equipment to the customer site, ensuring timely delivery of all components.

 Related stories on Wirenet: